authkeys-io/microservice/README.md

 * `appAuthc(req, res, next)`: Middleware for checking the bearer token of a request against the configured app keys (see below).
 Will give the correct authorization error if none is allowed.
 Use this in your routes!
+* `slackMessage(message, icon, callback)`.
+Notification method for sending updates to Slack.
+Errors are sent to Slack by default, but you can send other notifications if you need to.

 Environment variables
 ---------------------